 SOC 2 Compliance Cost: Budget Planning Guide

 You got a quote for SOC 2 and it's way more than you expected.
 Is this vendor overcharging you or is that actually what this costs?
 The answer depends on understanding what drives the price.
-SOC 2 cost varies wildly—from thirty thousand dollars for a tiny company with simple infrastructure to three hundred thousand dollars or more for a large company with complex systems.
+SOC 2 cost varies wildly — from $30,000 for a tiny company with simple infrastructure to $300,000 or more for a large company with complex systems.
 Understanding what you're paying for helps you evaluate whether a quote is reasonable and whether SOC 2 makes financial sense for your business.

 Auditor Fees and What They Actually Cover

-Auditor fees typically range from thirty thousand to one hundred fifty thousand dollars for a complete SOC 2 Type 2 audit at a mid-market company.
-Type 1 audits are cheaper because they require less time—typically fifteen thousand to fifty thousand dollars.
-But there's massive variability based on your company size, system complexity, and which Trust Service Criteria you're including in scope.
+Auditor fees typically range from $30,000 to $150,000 for a complete SOC 2 Type 2 audit at a mid-market company.
+Type 1 audits cost less because they require less time — typically $15,000 to $50,000.
+The variability is driven by company size, system complexity, and which Trust Service Criteria are in scope.

-A ten-person company with a single SaaS platform and straightforward cloud infrastructure might have an audit at the lower end—maybe twenty to thirty thousand dollars for Type 1 and forty to sixty thousand for Type 2.
-A five-hundred-person company with multiple products, multiple data centers, and high compliance requirements might pay at the high end—eighty thousand to one hundred fifty thousand for Type 2.
+A 10-person company with a single SaaS platform and straightforward cloud infrastructure will land at the lower end — $20,000 to $30,000 for Type 1 and $40,000 to $60,000 for Type 2.
+A 500-person company with multiple products, multiple data centers, and high compliance requirements will pay at the high end — $80,000 to $150,000 for Type 2.
 The difference comes from the auditor's time estimate, which is based on how long they think the job will take.

-Auditors typically charge by the hour (usually one hundred fifty to four hundred dollars per hour depending on the auditor's seniority and firm size) or by a fixed project fee.
+Auditors typically charge by the hour ($150 to $400 per hour depending on seniority and firm size) or by a fixed project fee.
 When they give you a quote, they're estimating how many hours the audit will take based on your size and complexity.
 The estimate includes scoping and planning the engagement, gathering evidence and documentation, fieldwork and actually testing controls, remediation support if you need help fixing findings, and report writing.

 Auditor fees also depend on which firm you hire.
-Big firms—the Big 4 accounting firms and large regional compliance shops—typically charge more than boutique compliance firms.
+Big 4 accounting firms and large regional compliance shops charge more than boutique compliance firms.
 You're paying for expertise and reputation.
 A Big 4 firm brings credibility that some enterprise customers value.
-A boutique firm brings specialized expertise in SOC 2 and might be more cost-effective for smaller companies.
+A boutique firm brings specialized expertise in SOC 2 and is more cost-effective for smaller companies.
 Neither choice is inherently right; it depends on what your customers care about and what your budget can bear.

-When you're getting quotes, shop around.
+When getting quotes, shop around.
 Get quotes from three to five auditors.
 Ask specifically what's included in their estimate and whether travel costs, overtime, or additional testing would be extra.
-This is where you often find hidden costs.
-A quote that doesn't include travel might be cheaper upfront but if your auditor needs to visit your offices, you're suddenly paying for flights and hotels.
+This is where hidden costs live.
+A quote that doesn't include travel might be cheaper upfront, but if your auditor needs to visit your offices, you're suddenly paying for flights and hotels.

 The Largest Hidden Cost: Your Internal Labor

-Here's the real cost calculation: one thousand hours at an average salary of seventy-five dollars per hour—a reasonable mid-level staff cost including salary plus burden—equals seventy-five thousand dollars.
+Here's the real cost calculation: 1,000 hours at an average fully-loaded cost of $75 per hour equals $75,000.
 That's often more than what you're paying the auditor.
-But companies often don't count this as a "cost" because they're not writing a check outside the company.
+But companies don't count this as a "cost" because they're not writing a check outside the company.
 They should.
-The opportunity cost is real—your IT staff is doing SOC 2 preparation instead of other projects, new features, infrastructure improvements, or whatever else is on their backlog.
+The opportunity cost is real — your IT staff is doing SOC 2 preparation instead of other projects, new features, infrastructure improvements, or whatever else is on their backlog.

 Factor this into your budget and timeline realistically.
-This is why small companies sometimes decide SOC 2 isn't worth it: the cost-benefit doesn't work if your internal labor cost is seventy-five thousand dollars and the incremental revenue from getting SOC 2 is only ten thousand dollars annually.
+This is why small companies decide SOC 2 isn't worth it when the internal labor cost is $75,000 and the incremental revenue from getting SOC 2 is only $10,000 annually.
 The internal labor burden is also why timing matters.
 If you do SOC 2 during a slow season when you don't have competing priorities, the opportunity cost is lower than if you do it during a busy season when you need those people on other critical projects.

 Scope Complexity and How It Affects Costs